Canagliflozin / Metformin Dosage

 Usual Adult Dose for Diabetes Type 2

-Initial dose: Individualize dose based on patient's current regimen:
+Initial dose: Individualize dose based on patient's current regimen and renal function:

 Canagliflozin-Metformin Immediate-Release tablets: Take orally twice a day with meals